IECA Community Rules, Etiquette, and Privacy Guidelines

 PART 3: Appropriate Inquiries

 The IECA Member Network is a resource and a learning tool, and as such, members are encouraged to seek advice and input via the Member Network and are encouraged to respond to inquiries in the same collegial spirit.
 However, inquiries may not take the place of, and should not appear to be in lieu of the independent research and work that are necessary aspects of every IEC’s practice.
 Nor may inquiries represent an attempt to gain quick information to assist a client in a specialty area that is beyond the scope of one’s practice or expertise.
-IECA staff will contact anyone who violates these standards and repeat offenders may lose access to the Member Network and may be referred for further action.
+IECA staff will contact anyone who violates these standards and repeat offenders may lose access to the Member Network and may be referred to the IECA Committee on Ethics & Professional Practices for further action.
+See Part 6 below for additional information.

 PART 4: Format for Postings